-- Place the vial back onto your clean, flat work surface and remove the syringe by turning counterclockwise. - Hold the syringe vertically upwards and push out any air bubbles from the syringe, taking care not to push out any of the liquid.
+- Place the vial back onto your clean, flat work surface and remove the syringe by turning counterclockwise. - Hold the syringe vertically upwards and push out any air bubbles from the syringe.

 Step 4: Prepare the infusion pump and tubing

 Remove the cap from the luer disc end of the Precision Flow Rate TubingTM set and connect the tubing to the syringe without touching the ends.